 History of Maheshwari weaves:

 Maheshwari weaves, popular for their sarees are among the oldest and finest weaving clusters of India.
-Though there is thin evidence, it is said that the tradition originated in the 5th century AD.
+Though there is only thin evidence, most probably the tradition originated in the 5th century AD.
 However, it was Ahilya Bai Holkar who flourished the tradition with her personal touch.
 She brought in weavers from Mandu, Gujarat and Hyderabad to give impetus to the local handloom industry.

 However, in the post-independence era, the weaving tradition declined with pressure from the power loom industry that produced cheap clothes.
 Slowly, from common people’s daily wear, the handloom moved to the rich people’s closets.
 And as there weren’t too many rich people around, handloom products found few takers.